How Much Does CyberGhost Cost?

 In Summary

-With a price range between $2.19 and $12.99 a month, CyberGhost is affordable, especially compared to ExpressVPN pricing, which starts at $99 for a 15-month subscription.
-Two years with CyberGhost costs just $56.94, and it even includes two months of free VPN.
+With prices starting at $2.03 per month, CyberGhost is affordable, especially compared to ExpressVPN pricing.
+That VPN currently starts at $4.99 per month for a 2-year subscription, paid upfront for a total of $139.72.
+Two years with CyberGhost costs just $56.94, currently including four months of free VPN.

 All things considered, as one of the most affordable VPNs on the market, it’s hard to say no to CyberGhost, and we’d highly recommend it to our readers.

 If you want to compare it to other top VPNs, read our comparisons of ExpressVPN vs. CyberGhost or NordVPN vs. CyberGhost.
-Or, check out CyberGhost deals and CyberGhost Black Friday deals to see how much you can save.
+Or, check out CyberGhost deals to see how much you can save.

 Frequently Asked Questions